Tuesday, February 26, 2008

 This passage echoes Shankara's comments at Br Su 2.1.11 where he dismisses traditions, such as Samkhya, that claim to arrive at truth through rational argument on the grounds that arguments used to establish one truth are continually being supplanted by more ingenious arguments claiming to establish another truth.
 Because of this, suggests Shankara, reason requires the guidance of revealed scripture.

-The following passage appears to invoke GK 3.17 and 3.18, which state that the non-dualists conflict with no one (na virudyate):
+Similarly, the following passage appears to invoke GK 3.17 and 3.18, which state that the non-dualists conflict with no one (na virudyate):

 I have discovered one great secret -- I have nothing to fear from the talkers of religion.
 And the great ones who realise -- they become enemies to none!
 Let the talkers talk!
 They know no better!...
 We hold on to realisation, the Brahman, to become Brahman.
 From "Letter to E.T.
 Sturdy."
 Selections, p.
 456.